yeti-switch/doc/docs/installation.rst

 /etc/yeti/management.cfg
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This file contains configuation for management daemon.
+This file contains configuration for management daemon.

 Set desired logging level and address to listen.